Venezuela has 2 presidents for dummies. Two people claim to be the president of Venezuela: Nicolás Maduro and Juan Guaidó.

-Give me some context…
+Give me context.

-On 23 January 2019, Juan Guaidó declared himself acting president contesting the leadership of Maduro.
+- On 23 January 2019, Juan Guaidó declared himself acting president contesting the leadership of Maduro.

-Who is this guy?
-Juan is the head of the National Assembly (aka Parliament and the only democratic organ in the country) and the founder of the centrist party (aka Maduro’s opposition).
+He is the head of the National Assembly (aka Parliament and the only democratic organ in the country) and the founder of the centrist party (aka Maduro’s opposition).

 But how did he become president?
+Is it legal?

-- The U.S, Europe, Australia, Canada and most of Latin America recognize Juan as president.
+- The US, Europe, Australia, Canada and most of Latin America recognize Juan as president.

 - Russia, China, Cuba, Iran and Turkey support Maduro.
 They don’t like the U.S and see Guaidó as its puppet.

-The problem.
 Although there are lots of demonstrations against Maduro, the military is on Maduro’s side.
 This makes it difficult for Juan to overthrow Maduro.

 Leave a comment